trentlarson/relay-server/README.txt

 ________________________________________________________________________________
-Explanation of Relay Server by Trent
+Explanation of Relay Server

-  (... and let's all assume there's one running publicly at RST.com on port 8080)
+This relay server is your public intermediary to the rest of the world, giving access to your own server that may be sitting behind a firewall.

+To run it, choose a public server (eg. in AWS) and make sure Java (1.6+) is installed.
+We'll assume that server has the public address of 12345.amazonaws.com.
+Unpack the relay server:

+tar -xvf relay.tgz
+cd relay

+You can run it in basic mode using localhost and port 8080 by default:

+relay &

+... but it's best to customize the address you're using, and probably the port:

+relay -h 12345.amazonaws.com 8888 &

+If you want to see all connections made to the server for debugging, use the -v option:

+relay -h 12345.amazonaws.com -v 8888 &

+Now, the relay server will accept connections from clients anywhere and forward them along to your server... once you make a few changes to your server.

+CHANGES TO YOUR SERVER

-Is your service hidden... trapped behind a firewall, or somehow inaccessible to the world at large?
-If so, use our server at RST.com to make your service available to everyone.
-It's straightforward: your server currently listens for any incoming connections, so you'll modify it to do this instead:
+Now you have to modify your own server: it needs to register itself and retrieve it's own public address.
+Here's how: your server currently listens for any incoming connections, so you'll modify it to do this instead:

-- Make a single connection to our server at RST.com:8080,
+- Make a single connection to your relay server running at 1234.amazonaws.com:8888

 - accept one HOST:PORT line of input for your new public address,

-- then sit and respond to that one client, and we'll route everyone to you.
+- then sit and respond to that one client, and the relay server will route everyone to you.

-We'll manage the ports and we'll forward each of your users' requests.
+It will manage the ports and forward each of your users' requests.
-All you have to do is advertise to everyone the HOST:PORT that we sent back when you made the connection; give it to all your users, and they'll be able to connect to your application from anywhere.
+All you have to do is advertise to everyone the HOST:PORT that the relay server sent back when you made the connection; using the previous settings, it'll probably choose the next port and return something like this:

+1234.amazonaws.com:8889

+Now you can give that address to all your users and they'll be able to connect to your application from anywhere.

-Let's give a quick Java code example to show how.
-Assume you've got some class or method that runs your inner loops for one client, like
+Let's give a quick Java code example to demonstrate how you need to modify your server.
+Assume you've got some class or method that runs your inner loops for one client, like so:
-so:

   public class RequestWaiter implements Runnable {
     ...